 The toilet fizzies should pop out of the molds easily.

-Store your toilet fizzies in an airtight container on or near the toilet.
+Toilet bombs are super easy to use.
+Store your fizzy tablets in a glass jar or airtight container on or near the toilet.
 Note to parents: keep out of reach of small children.
-These toilet fizzies could be mistaken for candy so don’t leave them out if you have small kids around.
+These DIY toilet bombs could be mistaken for candy so don’t leave them out if you have small kids around.

-Toss 1 or 2 toilet fizzies into the toilet bowl after flushing!
-Let them dissolve on their own – no need to flush again.
+Once or twice a week, I will toss 1 or 2 toilet fizzies into the toilet bowl after flushing!
+Let them dissolve on their own – there’s no need to flush again until the next time the toilet is used.

 - 1 cup baking soda